Putting Our Community First

 serving St. Cloud, Albany and surrounding areas

-Probate In Minnesota
+Understanding The Probate Process In Minnesota

-Probate is the legal process of transferring property from the estate of a deceased person to their heirs.
-Even when there is a will, probate is required in Minnesota unless the total value of the deceased’s assets is less than $75,000 and the deceased did not own any real estate as the sole title holder.
+Probate is the legal process of transferring property from a deceased person’s estate to their heirs.
+Even when there is a will, probate is usually required in Minnesota.
+A probate judge will review the will for validity and oversee the process of settling debts and distributing assets.
 Probate usually takes between six months and a year but can drag on much longer if there are disputes among the heirs or if a business is part of the estate.
-Most people try to avoid probate when possible, but in Minnesota, most estates, who have properly engaged in estate planning will be able to avoid probate.

-The Role Of A Personal Representative
+What Is The Role Of A Personal Representative?

 When a probate case is filed, the court will name a personal representative responsible for managing the process.
 The basic responsibilities of a personal representative include: